bb515/diffusionjax/README.md

 - Augmented with critically-damped Langevin diffusion.

 ## References
-This is the implementation for the paper [TWEEDIE MOMENT PROJECTED DIFFUSIONS FOR INVERSE PROBLEMS](https://arxiv.org/pdf/2310.06721.pdf) by Benjamin Boys, Mark Girolami, Jakiw Pidstrigach, Sebastian Reich, Alan Mosca and O. Deniz Akyildiz.
+This is the implementation for the paper [Tweedie Moment Projected Diffusions for Inverse Problems](https://arxiv.org/pdf/2310.06721.pdf) by Benjamin Boys, Mark Girolami, Jakiw Pidstrigach, Sebastian Reich, Alan Mosca and O. Deniz Akyildiz.